 In Modern Warfare: the final part of mission "One Shot, One Kill", when you picked up MacMillan to rush for the heli, the game will enable God Mode for you.

-Sturgeon's Law: Between the Infinity Ward-made installments, Activision tries to make some quick cash with a game (usually console exclusive) made by another developer.
+Sturgeon's Law: Between each of the "main" installments, Activision tries to make some quick cash with a game (initially console-exclusive before the series shifted focus to them, now often handheld- or last-gen-exclusive) made by another developer.
 Quality-wise, this worked well with the first one, United Offensive (the developer, Gray Matter, was eventually bought by Treyarch).
 The rest?

 Sudden Sequel Death Syndrome: In Reznov's flashback mission in Black Ops, Dimitri is revealed to have survived his wounds from the end of World At War - then he's horribly gassed to death in front of Reznov.